Storage & energy management

 Practical design considerations

-- Separate energy capacity, power output, backup duration, and load priority; they are related but not the same thing.
+• Separate energy capacity, power output, backup duration, and load priority; they are related but not interchangeable.